TheAbys/capstone-project-1/README.md

     Adjust Jenkinsfile to build and push Docker Image to AWS ECR Integrate deploying to K8s cluster in the CI/CD pipeline from AWS ECR private registry So the complete CI/CD project we build has the following configuration:
-    - CI step: Increment versiona.
+    - CI step: Increment version.
-    - CI step: Build artifact for Java Maven applicationb.
+    - CI step: Build artifact for Java Maven application.
-    - CI step: Build and push Docker image to AWS ECRc.
+    - CI step: Build and push Docker image to AWS ECR.
-    - CD step: Deploy new application version to EKS clusterd.
+    - CD step: Deploy new application version to EKS cluster.
     - CD step: Commit the version update